Taserface: Publication history

-Taserface first appeared in Guardians of the Galaxy #1 (June 1990), drawn and written by Jim Valentino.
-Valentino stated that his son Aaron Valentino, who was five years old at the time, came up with the name.
-Jim thought the name was "kind of lame...but no worse than Pruneface, Clayface, Two-Face or any other character with the word face as part of their name."
+Taserface first appeared in Guardians of the Galaxy #1 (June 1990), and was created by Jim Valentino.
+Valentino stated that his young son Aaron came up with the character's name.
+He believed that the name was "kind of lame...but no worse than Pruneface, Clayface, Two-Face, or any other character with the word face as part of their name."